 What organs and tissues can I donate?

 Significant advances in surgical procedures and in the development of medicines have made possible the transplantation of the heart, lungs, liver, kidneys, pancreas and intestine.
-Tissues used for transplantation include corneas, heart valves, thin layers of skin, bone, plus blood and soft tissues such as ligaments, tendons, veins, cartilage and bone marrow.
+Tissues used for transplantation include corneas and sclera, heart valves, skin, bone, nerves, ligaments, tendons, veins, cartilage and bone marrow.

 -